safuente/berserker-python-algorithms/list_comprehension/README.md

 The purpose is to create a function to get the names from a list and an input char as parameters using list comprehension

-## Contraints
-- The input age must be converted to months

 ## Input/Output examples

 ### Example 1